 Solar Water Heater Grant

 Sustainable Energy will stop accepting ALL Clean Energy Program grant applications beginning June 24, 2022 and issue final fiscal year 2022 pre-qualifications on June 30, 2022.
-This moratorium is due to the mandatory fiscal year close out process and relocation of Sustainable Energy to a new agency in fiscal year 2023.
-We expect to recommence accepting and prequalifying applications by July 19, 2022 and will keep you up-to-date on changes.
+This moratorium is due to the mandatory fiscal year close-out process and relocation of Sustainable Energy to a new agency in fiscal year 2023.
+We will update the website and other communication channels when the moratorium has been lifted and new applications are being accepted.

 All systems supported through the grant award are subject to the following conditions: